Paralysis Ticks Guide: Symptoms & Treatment

 How to remove a paralysis tick from a pet

-To remove a tick, use either tick removers or your thumb and forefinger to grip it as close to the pet’s skin as possible.
+To remove a tick, use tick removers or your thumb and forefinger to grip it as close to the pet’s skin as possible.
 Once you have a good grip, firmly pull the tick off the skin.

 How to prevent paralysis tick bites

-The best way to reduce the chances of your pet being bitten by a paralysis tick is to make sure they’re on a tick preventative, whether that be a chew, spot on, or tick collar.
+The best way to reduce the chances of your pet being bitten by a paralysis tick is to make sure they’re on a tick preventative, whether that be a chew, spot-on, or tick collar.
 Rinses and sprays are available but are less effective.
 Popular tick preventatives for dogs include, but are not limited to:

-• Chews such as Bravecto, Credelio Plus, Nexgard, Nexgard Spectra, Simparica, and Simparica Trio.
+• Chews, such as Bravecto, Credelio Plus, Nexgard, Nexgard Spectra, Simparica, and Simparica Trio.

-• Spot on treatments such as Advantix, Frontline, and Bravecto.
+• Spot on treatments, such as Advantix, Frontline, and Bravecto.

 • Tick collars like Seresto.

-Tick medications for dogs may be toxic to cats, ensure you use a cat-safe product for your cat or if you have cats in your household.
+Tick medications for dogs may be toxic to cats; ensure you use a cat-safe product for your cat or if you have cats in your household.

-It is important to note that no tick prevention product is 100% and daily tick searches are imperative.
+It is important to note that no tick prevention product is 100%, and daily tick searches are imperative.

 Paralysis Ticks FAQs

 The toxin produced by paralysis ticks reaches peak toxicity five to six days after the tick attaches to your pet, with symptoms appearing approximately two days after attachment.
-However, symptoms can appear earlier.
+However, symptoms can appear earlier

 Tick paralysis is very common along the east coast of Australia.